 2) Ditch the TV

-I know it’s the same for a lot of people.
-You could save hundred of pounds by switching to an online provider such as Amazon Prime and get access to over 15,000 movies and TV episodes for just £79/year.
+You could save hundreds of pounds by switching to an online provider such as Amazon Prime and get access to over 15,000 movies and TV episodes for just £79/year.

 3) Change Broadband Providers